ssimicro/SplunkModularInputsJavaFramework/alexa/docs/README.md

 ## Firewall

-You will need to open your firewall to your internet accessible Splunk instance to accept incoming requests for the HTTPs port you are using.
+You will need to open your firewall to your internet accessible Splunk instance to accept incoming requests for the HTTPs port 443.

 ## Setting up your Splunk Alexa Skill